httpie/cli/README.rst

 Viewing Intermediary Requests/Responses
 ---------------------------------------

-To see any intermediary requests/responses together with the final one, use the ``--all`` option.
-Intermediary requests include followed redirects (with ``--follow``), the first unauthorized request when HTTP digest authentication is used (``--auth=digest``), etc.
+To see *all* the HTTP communication, i.e. the final request/resposne as well as any possible  intermediary requests/responses, use the **``--all``** option.
+The intermediary HTTP communication include followed redirects (with ``--follow``), the first unauthorized request when HTTP digest authentication is used (``--auth=digest``), etc.